Survival (TV series): Other collaborations

+A collaboration between Anglia TV and Warner Bros Animation in 1996 lead to a VHS series, which blended Looney Tunes characters with live-action footage of wild animals from the Survival library (achieved through both editing in scenes from the original shorts with newly recorded dialogue, as well as digitally superimposing the characters onto the animal footage, for comedic commentary and reactions).
+These were narrated by Kathleen Helppie, and hosted by Bugs Bunny.
+These were released in themed volumes, under the titles of The World of Sea Lions with Bugs Bunny, The World of Apes with Bugs Bunny, The World of Lions with Bugs Bunny, The World of Elephants with Bugs Bunny and The World of Bears with Bugs Bunny.

 Later years

 The Survival unit re-located from London to Norwich in 1989.
 Changes in the structure and management of the organisation were followed by reformation of commercial broadcasting in Britain heralded by the Broadcasting Act 1990.
 Graham Creelman was appointed executive producer and director of Survival in 1988 and held the post for seven years, subsequently becoming managing director of Anglia Television (1996–2006).
 He had previously been a senior producer of factual programmes for Anglia, and headed the team that filmed Antarctica: The Last Frontier, a joint project between Survival and its parent company.
 He was succeeded as executive producer by Petra Regent, a writer and producer with the unit since 1982, who had produced another of Survival’s keynote programmes of the 1980s, The Nature of Russia.

 In 1994 Anglia Television was acquired by finance and media group MAI, and subsequently became part of United Broadcasting & Entertainment, with Survival and Partridge Films linked in a natural history production business called United Wildlife.
 The mid-1990s saw a shift of emphasis in ITV towards presenter-led wildlife shows, notably those featuring Steve Irwin and Nigel Marven.
 Survival Specials continued to be commissioned, and generally achieved good audience ratings, although as stand-alone programmes in an increasingly volatile schedule, their slots were vulnerable to change or cancellation.
 Survival broke with tradition and engaged an on-camera presenter when Gaby Roslin fronted a six-part series of half-hour shows in 1995 under the title Predators, screened by ITV in a Sunday evening slot.
 Despite good ratings, however, a second series was not commissioned.